 Procurement activities include buying decisions such as option appraisal, tendering, contract creation and 'purchase to pay' processes.

 We have a duty to work with our suppliers and deliver cost effective services to our residents which achieve best value.

-We must work within European and local legislation using procurement processes that are open to scrutiny and deliver Best Value.
+We must work within legislation using procurement processes that are open to scrutiny and deliver Best Value.

 Best Value means:

 - choosing a supplier that offers the best balance between the whole life cost (from acquisition to disposal) of goods and services against predefined requirements;